The Dreams of the Youth 2024

 To ensure their approach was robust, Abacus Medicine Group gathered extensive data through internal and external surveys.
 They tested the employer brand’s wording with both current employees and potential candidates.
 “Everything we’ve done has been built on a strong data foundation, ensuring the choices we made were data-driven,” Lindhardt noted.

 Collaboration was at the heart of their strategy.
-The HR team worked closely with employees at all levels, engaging them in discussions and writing sessions to refine the brand’s messaging.
+The Employer Brandingx team worked closely with employees at all levels, engaging them in discussions and writing sessions to refine the brand’s messaging.
 This inclusive process ensured that the new employer brand resonated deeply within the organization.
 “We needed to put our identity into words so that everyone could see it and work with it in our daily routines,” said Lindhardt.

 Moving Healthcare.
 Moving You.